GuilinDev/peerReviewAlgo/bq.md

 And there are a lot of talented people in xx creating amazing products to make people’s life easier.
 They are always showing strong ownership to their projects and they always want to make things perfect.
 Those spirits do touch me.

-I remember when I just started to lead a network monitoring system, everything is new to me.
-And I’m so passionate about creating great services for the customers to save their precious time and money.
+I remember when I just started a network monitoring system project, everything is new to me.
+I’m passionate about creating great services for the customers to save their precious time and money.

 The customers of my project are telecommunication business customers.
 Those people need to monitor their own complex mobile netwrok systems.
-Our system make this process more convenient so that customers can watch the dashboard we provide, visually to see if there are unexceptional events.
+The system make this process more convenient so that customers can watch the dashboard we provide, visually to see if there are unexceptional events.

-We make our system to take care of all the monitoring stuff automatically.
+I make the system to take care of all the monitoring stuff automatically.
 It will detect the delay/throughput/network errors/saturation events, evaluate metrics, report them and provide suggestions and solve them automatically.
 The s only need to do clicks on the website to make simple decisions based on the suggestions system provide for near real-time analysis and OLAP, so that they can focus more on their own things.

-That is really similar with LogicMonitor, Which also does a great job to help customers focus on their codes.
+That is really similar with Splunk or Datadog, Which also does a great job to help customers focus on their codes.
 It will take care of patching automatically for hosts.
 That’s really amazing for customer.

-So, we have similar spirits.
+So, I have similar spirits with xx company.
 That’s one big reason why I want to join xx.

 Secondly, the growth of xx company is so impressive, it is not only an xx (online retail shop/search engine/social media network), it also has a wide range of products like xx1, xx2, xx3, xx4(Alexa, kindle, fire tablet and TV, Amazon web service, etc).
 There are so many fantastic technologies and products here.
 I will never feel boring if I am in xx.
 And I’ll be excited about all the amazing things around me everyday.
 I can learn a lot of new technologies here.
 Beside that, I can also work with great people here for solutions with full-stack point of view, by engaging requirements, front-end, back-end, storage and all the other stuff.